Facebook parent posts first revenue decline as a public company – KION546

 “The social media company faces several challenges in the months ahead, mainly a slowdown in revenue growth due to reduced ad spending, as well as a lack of innovation and introduction of new user-friendly features,” Investing.com senior analyst Jesse Cohen said in an investor note following the earnings report.
 On top of that, Cohen said, investors also “need to worry about the negative impact of potential regulatory actions by the U.S. government.”

+Meta chief operating officer Sheryl Sandberg attempted to reassure investors during Wednesday’s call — which will be her last, after she announced she would step down last month — by saying, “Meta is a company that has shown extraordinary resilience.”

+“We’ve made big transitions, like the shift from desktop to mobile or Feed to Stories,” she said.
+“The investments we’re making in Reels, in our discovery engine, business messaging, controlling our ad system and especially in helping to build the metaverse represent enormous opportunities for our business.”

-Meta also announced a change to its C-Suite on Wednesday.
-Chief financial officer, Dave Wehner, will become Meta’s first chief strategy officer on November 1, responsible for “the company’s strategy and corporate development.”
-Meta’s current VP of Finance Susan Li will take over the CFO job.
+Meta announced another change to its C-Suite on Wednesday.
+Wehner will become Meta’s first chief strategy officer on November 1, responsible for “the company’s strategy and corporate development.”
+Meta’s current VP of finance Susan Li will take over the CFO job.

 The-CNN-Wire